-What better way to wake up than with some warm, sweet and soft Cinnamon Scrolls?
-Here is how to make some deliciously easy bakery-style homemade Cinnamon Rolls from scratch!
+What better way to wake up than with some warm, sweet and soft Homemade Cinnamon Scrolls topped with a light Greek Yogurt Icing?
+Here is how to make some deliciously easy bakery-style Cinnamon Rolls from scratch at home!

 Here are all the ingredients you will need for homemade cinnamon roll dough: